yzhao062/anomaly-detection-resources/README.md

 ### 3.3.
 Java

 [ELKI: Environment for Developing KDD-Applications Supported by Index-Structures](https://elki-project.github.io/): ELKI is an open source (AGPLv3) data mining software written in Java.
 The focus of ELKI is research in algorithms, with an emphasis on unsupervised methods in cluster analysis and outlier detection.

+[RapidMiner Anomaly Detection Extension](https://github.com/Markus-Go/rapidminer-anomalydetection): The Anomaly Detection Extension for RapidMiner comprises the most well know unsupervised anomaly detection algorithms, assigning individual anomaly scores to data rows of example sets.
+It allows you to find data, which is significantly different from the normal, without the need for the data being labeled.

 ### 3.4.
 Datasets